pokui/nsrc-gns3/docs/topology/noc/index.md

 # softflowd

-To generate netflow data for traffic going in and out of the class, login to your physical server (not the NOC VM!) and install softflowd.
+To generate netflow data for traffic going in and out of the class, install softflowd on your server.

+!!!
+Note
+    Do this on your physical host, not inside the NOC VM

 ```
 sudo apt-get install softflowd